Unlike Servant Race

 - The Collectors of Mass Effect.
 In this case, there's no rebellion, since they're Protheans who were all thoroughly brainwashed and genetically re-engineered thousands of years ago.
-The Keepers may also qualify, since their origins are never made clear; in the first game, Vigil speculates that the Keepers were the first race to be harvested, and in the second game, you can hear crew-members wondering aloud if the Keepers were put through the same process.
+The Keepers may also qualify, since their origins are never made clear; in the first game, Vigil speculates that the Keepers were the first race to be harvested, and in the second game, you can hear crew-members wondering aloud if the Keepers were put through the same process as the Collectors.

 - Some people (in universe and out) feel that the drell qualify, due to their subservient position to the hanar.
 Both the hanar and the drell will get extremely angry if you call the drell slaves, though.
 Because the hanar saved the drell from going extinct, the drell see their servitude under The Compact to be a way to repay the hanar for this immeasurable debt, and by all accounts drell servants are treated very well by the hanar.

-- The Geth were this to the Quarians, until they started a Robot War and kicked the Quarians out of their homeworld.
+- The Geth were this to the Quarians, until they started asking inconvenient questions.
+The quarians panicked, started a Robot War, and lost, getting kicked off homeworld for their troubles.

 - You find out late game in Final Fantasy XIII that the Godlike Fal'cie are essentially this being created by the Maker for a single Focus they must obey for eternity and that the only measure of freedom they have is creating l'cie out of the humans they were born to serve.